-Estonian Post would like to indicate that, with effect from 12 June, all inbound items will be delivered as follows:
+Eesti Post has advised that with effect from 1 October, all inbound items will be delivered as follows:

-- All courier shipments requiring a signature will be delivered to the addressee and a photo taken of the address card signed by the addressee.
+- all courier shipments requiring a signature will be delivered to the addressee; a photo will be taken of the address card signed by the addressee;

 Eswatini Posts & Telecommunications Corporation (EPTC)has advised that following the declaration of COVID-19 as a global pandemic, EPTC has been impacted as follows:

 The country has been on partial lockdown, which was initially scheduled to end on 18 May 2020.
 However, owing to an increase in the number of new cases of people contracting the virus, the government of Eswatini has extended the lockdown by one month, until 19 June 2020.